Napam/meny/README.md

 ```
 Then you can import ``pypatconsole`` in Python.
 The package lets you import three functions: ``menu``, ``list_local_cases`` and ``clear_screen``.
 Usage of ``menu`` will be illustrated below. ``list_local_cases`` takes the output from ``locals()`` and lists all the functions in the local scope. ``clear_screen`` clears your screen, hence the name.

+This package has only been tested on Windows 10 and Ubuntu (18.04, 20.04) with Python 3.6, 3.7, and 3.8

+## Note for Windows users
+An original goal for this was to rely on built in Python packages only, which it does, for unix systems.
+This package requires the `curses` library to be available in order to use the "fancy frontend" (seen in the gif).
+It is built in the Linux and Mac installations, but not in Windows.
+Pypatconsole will still work without `curses` as it also ships with a simple frontend that only uses the built in `print` function.

+A way to get `curses` for Windows is to install `windows-curses`:
+`pip install windows-curses`

+I use Windows personally and `windows-curses` has worked fine so far.
+The `windows-curses` source code is availabe on github and [can be found here](https://github.com/zephyrproject-rtos/windows-curses).

 # How to implement
 Simply implement the cases (as functions) in a Python file, then to initialize the interface you simply use the ``menu`` function at the bottom
 ```python